MichaelCoffey7/A/README.md

 A requires a license for commercial and/or organizational use.

-Contact STEM Series Scientific Manuals for licensing:
+Contact STEM Series Scientific Manuals for licensing.

 STEM Series Scientific Manuals